 PRIORITIES

-The Equitable Transportation Fund prioritizes four categories for actionable and inclusive change.
+The Equitable Transportation Fund prioritizes three categories for actionable and inclusive change.

 -